 Centering Ferri and Conrad’s fourth adventure on a strong, yet unpredictable, female character is a good move.
 As a music blogger, I appreciate the updated popular cultural references, shifting from a disdain of popular music in the Goscinny adventures to quoting Culture Club’s ‘Karma Chameleon’

 My least favourite of Goscinny’s Asterix books, Corsica is insular with its clan feuds, siestas, and maquis.
 It was popular in France but not in its English edition, probably because it requires some background knowledge about the French island of Corsica to make any sense.

-Uderzo’s first story as writer and artist is his best.
-As the cover indicates he borrows liberally from Romeo and Juliet, but it’s a better strategy than piling on gratuitous travel and novelty.
-Codfix, who bears some resemblance to Grima Wormtongue from Lord of the Rings, is one of the franchise’s most memorable villains.
+Uderzo’s first story as both writer and artist is his best.
+As the cover indicates he borrows liberally from Romeo and Juliet, but it’s a better strategy than piling on gratuitous travel and potions.
+Codfix, who bears a resemblance to Grima Wormtongue from The Lord of the Rings, is one of the franchise’s most memorable villains.

 Missing Scroll was inspired by WikiLeaks’ Julian Assange.
 It’s amusingly meta, as Caesar tries to erase the indomitable Gaulish village from written history, only to be challenged by the Assange-like Confoundtheirpolitix.

 Goscinny suddenly passed away during the creation of Asterix in Belgium – marked by the remainder of the story featuring rainy backdrops.
 It’s one of Goscinny’s weaker stories, however – there’s not much at stake in the contest between the Belgians and the Gauls for bravery,

 #21 Asterix and the Banquet

 Uderzo and Goscinny parody the Tour de France cycle race in this culinary tour around Gaul.
 It marks the first appearance of Dogmatix.
 Banquet has more plotholes than any other Goscinny-penned Asterix book: